Spurious Valleys in Two-layer Neural Network Optimization Landscapes: Proof of Theorem

 for some $g^* \in L^2(\mathbb{S}^n,d\tau)$.
 Now, given an initial set of first layer weights $\bw_1, \dots, \bw_p \in \mathbb{S}^n$ sampled i.i.d. from $d\tau$, and $\bW = [\bw_1,\dots,\bw_p]^T$, we define the empirical kernel

 which in turn defines an empirical RKHS $\mathbb{H}_\bW$.
-Keeping the first layer weights fixed and optimizing the second layer weights thus gives us the ability to find a function $f^*_\bW \in \mathbb{H}_\bW$ that best approximates $f^*$:
+Keeping the first layer weights fixed and optimizing the output layer weights thus gives us the ability to find a function $f^*_\bW \in \mathbb{H}_\bW$ that best approximates $f^*$:

 Given an initial parameter parameter value $\tilde{\btheta} = (\tilde{\bu},\tilde{\bW})$ (here we incorporated $\tilde{\bb}$ in $\tilde{\bW}$) as in the statement, consider the path

 By convexity of $L$, the function $t\in[0,1]\mapsto L(\btheta_t)$ is non-increasing and it holds that